 Bellevue has a strong social fabric, where community groups, businesses and the city organization work together to address our needs.
-The city makes engagement with the people who live, work and play in Bellevue today a high priority and considers the future needs of people.
+The city makes engagement with the people who live, work and play in Bellevue today a high priority and considers the and considers the future needs of people.
 Community members know that their local government listens and responds to them.